dekarrin/ictiobus/docs/fishi-usage.md

 represented as a lower-case string, so by convention any letters in them in FISHI CFGs are lower-case.

-Non-Terminals (symbols with at least one rule in the gramamr where it is the head symbol) in FISHI are surrounded with curly braces `{` and `}` to distinguish them from terminals.
+Non-Terminals (symbols with at least one rule in the grammar where it is the head symbol) in FISHI are surrounded with curly braces `{` and `}` to distinguish them from terminals.
 Their name must begin with an upper-case letter, but after that they can be any character (except `}` of course, as that